Kentucky Standard Master Electrician (ICC - 701_KY) Highlighted & Tabbed Book Package

 3. Apply through the appropriate Kentucky licensing process.
 Submit the application and documentation required for your classification.

 4. Schedule the required exam(s).
-Depending on your goals, you may need a master electrician exam and (if contracting) a business-and-law exam.
+Depending on your goals, you may need a master electrician exam and (if contracting) a

 5. Prepare with code-first study.
 Build speed navigating the NEC, learn how to interpret exceptions, and practice table lookups and calculations.